telerik/blazor-docs/_contentTemplates/common/inputs.md

 #adornments
 ## Adornments

-The component allows adding custom elements as prefix and suffix.
+The component allows you to add custom elements as prefixes and suffixes.
 [Read more about how to render custom adornments before and after the input element...]({%slug common-features/input-adornments%})
 #end

 #floating-label-and-preffix